Jerusalem of Gold tenants sue over short term rentals

 Response: "A few residents are dissatisfied"

-The Jerusalem of Gold project said, "The company managing the project conducts a transparent dialogue with the owners of apartments in the project in order to maintain the high level of the project and reach agreement on various matters.
+The Jerusalem of Gold project said, "The claims are false.
+The company managing the project conducts a transparent dialogue with the owners of apartments in the project in order to maintain the high level of the project and reach agreement on various matters.
 There are naturally a few dissatisfied residents.
 One of the claimants himself rents out an apartment for short periods.

 "The allegations raised in the statement of claim were brought to our attention for the first time shortly before they were published in the media.
 Publication in the press before contacting the company is astonishing, and raises questions about the complainants' motives.
 We will study their complaints and take action, if necessary.